 A Healthy Forest is One Full of Life -- Protecting Biodiversity

 If there are many different types of plants in a forest, there will be an increase in the types of small animals that eat them, resulting in attracting animals that eat those small animals.
 In a healthy environment like this, a pyramid formed by various organisms is completed.

 In 2022, we published the Suntory Natural Water Sanctuary Biodiversity Restoration Report.
 This report consists of two sections, a "Facts & Data" section that summarizes various issues facing Japanese forests and an “Actions” section which provides simple explanations and examples of activities taken to address these issues in "Suntory Natural Water Sanctuary.“

 Biodiversity in a Natural Water Sanctuary from a Bird's Perspective

-Nest building and rearing of chicks by eagles and hawks at all the Natural Water Sanctuaries in Japan has been raised as a 2020 target with the purpose of advancing the development of a forest rich with biodiversity by taking the perspective of natural wild birds in the Natural Water Sanctuaries through research into these wild animals.
+In addition, We have been promoting the project of nest building and rearing of chicks by eagles and hawks at all the Natural Water Sanctuaries in Japan with the purpose of advancing the development of a forest rich with biodiversity by taking the perspective of natural wild birds in the Natural Water Sanctuaries.

 University of Tokyo "The Wisdom of Water" (Suntory) Corporate Sponsored Research Program